Nagendra1997/python/README.md

-## Mesibo Python API  [ BETA ]
+## mesibo Python API  [ BETA ]

-This repo contains the source code for Mesibo Real-Time Python API.
-Mesibo Python Package is still **under-development**.
+This repo contains the source code for mesibo Real-Time Python API. mesibo Python Package is still **under-development**.
 However, it is completely functional.

-### What is Mesibo?
+### What is mesibo?
-Mesibo offers everything to make your app real-time and scalable.
+mesibo offers everything to make your app real-time and scalable.
 It's modular, lightweight and easy to integrate.

-Mesibo supports almost all popular platforms and languages for you to quickly build your applications.
-Whether you are developing mobile apps (Android, iOS, Java, Objective-C, C++), web apps (Javascript), integrating with backend (Linux, MacOS, Windows, Python, C++) or creating cool devices using Raspberry Pi, Mesibo has APIs for you.
+mesibo supports almost all popular platforms and languages for you to quickly build your applications.
+Whether you are developing mobile apps (Android, iOS, Java, Objective-C, C++), web apps (Javascript), integrating with backend (Linux, MacOS, Windows, Python, C++) or creating cool devices using Raspberry Pi, mesibo has APIs for you.

-Mesibo's high performance Python library enable you to interface your chat clients with various scientific computing and machine learning systems on your backend like TensorFlow, Matlab, Octave, NumPy etc to create a powerful chat experience.
+mesibo's high performance Python library enable you to interface your chat clients with various scientific computing and machine learning systems on your backend like TensorFlow, Matlab, Octave, NumPy etc to create a powerful chat experience.

 - **Website:** https://mesibo.com